dashpay/docs/masternodes/maintenance.rst

 https://stats.masternode.me

-Masternode.me, operated by forum member and Dash Core developer moocowmoo, offers sequential reports on the price, generation rate, blockchain information and some information on masternodes.
+Masternode.me, operated by Dash community member moocowmoo, offers sequential reports on the price, generation rate, blockchain information and some information on masternodes.

 Dash Masternode Information
 ---------------------------